CSS Functions and Mixins Module

 @function --foo(--a type(<number> | <percentage>)) { /* ... */ }

-If the <function-parameter-list> contains the same <custom-property-name> more than once, or if the <function-dependency-list> contains the same <custom-property-name> more than once, then the @function rule is invalid.
+If the function parameters contain the same <custom-property-name> more than once, then the @function rule is invalid.

 The body of a @function rule accepts conditional group rules, such as @media.
 Additionally, it accepts the following descriptors: